 Bass.
 Are there any fish more profoundly American?
 They are the most popular game fish in all of North America.
-Fishing for bass is easy, fun, and, with the right bass fishing tips and tricks, one of best ways to spend a weekend.
+Fishing for bass is easy, fun, and with the right bass fishing tips and tricks, it’s one of best ways to spend a weekend.

-Bass are some of the most plentiful fish in our country and, compared to other game fish, are also some of the easiest to catch.
-Still, it takes more than a loaded line thrown into a fishing hole to catch a trophy worthy of replacing that old “singing bass” you got one year for the holidays.
+Bass are some of the most plentiful fish in our country, and compared to other game fish, they are also some of the easiest to catch.
+Still, it takes more than a loaded line thrown into a fishing hole to catch a trophy bass worthy of replacing that old “singing bass” hanging on your wall.
 If you want to consistently catch some good ones, there are a few techniques you need to master.

 First, however, let’s look at the fish.
-There are predominantly two types of Bass, smallmouth and largemouth.
-Fishing for them requires a different approach and anglers need to know exactly what they are after.
+There are predominantly two types of Bass–smallmouth and largemouth.
+Fishing for them requires a different approach and anglers need to know exactly what they are going after.

 So for smallies, ditch the shoreline, get in a kayak or bass boat and head to the more open water.
 That means the best bass lures for smallmouth are going to be crankbaits, vibrating jigs, and spinnerbaits.

 The most popular and well known gamefish in the United States is the large mouth bass.
 Weighing up to 25 pounds and measuring nearly 30 inches, these fish are known throughout North America as a truly great fishing experience.